aasafreja/Portfolio-python/README.md

 <a href="https://linkedin.com/in/anete-asafreja-a03231138/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a BI Developer with 3+ years of experience, currently transitioning into the Data Engineering space.
+I am a BI Developer with 3+ years of experience.
 I bring a wealth of experience in transforming raw data into actionable insights and a proven track record in leveraging Python for sophisticated data analysis and automation solutions.

 ## Objective